 MBA Electives or Optional Concentration (3 courses/9 credits)

-Tailor the degree to your own interests with an optional MBA concentration in Accounting, Finance, Human Resource Management, International Business, Investment, Management Information Systems, Marketing, Supply Chain Management, or Taxation.
+Tailor the degree to your own interests with an optional MBA concentration in Accounting, Finance, Human Resource Management, International Business, Investment, Management Information Systems, Marketing, or Supply Chain Management.
 (Students electing the Information Systems concentration in the MSE-ISE may not earn the MBA concentration in Management Information Systems.
 Students electing the Operations Research and Management Science track in the MSE-ISE may not earn the MBA concentration in Supply Chain Management.)

 Alternatively, you may elect courses from our extensive list of graduate business courses.
-Students may count up to 3 credits in non-business graduate courses toward the MBA electives.
-Elective courses must be approved by the Graduate Program Advisor in advance.
+Students may count up to 3 credits in non-business graduate courses or Business Internship (BI 500, 506, or 560) toward the MBA electives with the approval of the Graduate Programs Office.